Father arrested after 8-year-old boy found unsupervised in poor conditions without food

 While deputies conducted their investigation, the boy's father, Brent Seiler, showed up at the scene and told deputies he had been helping a friend move, stating he wasn't scared that the child had been left outside, according to court records.

-When asked why his son was asking neighbors for food, Selier told deputies his 8-year-old son has ADHD and uses food as a conversation starter.
+When asked why his son was asking neighbors for food, Seiler told deputies his 8-year-old son has ADHD and uses food as a conversation starter.

 Child Protective Services has taken custody of the children.

-Selier was arrested and charged with abandoning and endangering a child with intent to return.
-He was given a $1,000 bond at probable cause court Wedesday.
+Seiler was arrested and charged with abandoning and endangering a child with intent to return.
+He was given a $1,000 bond at probable cause court Wednesday.

 Father arrested after 8-year-old boy found unsupervised in poor conditions without food